colelawrence/decipad/apps/docs/docs/quick-start/tables.md

    - To move a row, click and hold the `⸬` button on the left side of the row and drag it to a new position.
    - To move a column, click and hold the `⸬` button on the left side of the column name and drag it to a new position.

+To **delete a column**, click the **`⸬`** button on a column and select `Delete column`.

 8. **Update Column Data Types**:

-   - Click the down triangle button on a column, select `Change type`, and choose a new column type from the list.
+   - Hover over the column header, click the drop-down triangle button on a column, and choose a new column type from the list.

 9. **Add Column Series**: